gitlabhq/omnibus-gitlab/doc/maintenance/index.md

 run: sidekiq: (pid 967) 7s; run: log: (pid 966) 7s
 run: puma: (pid 961) 7s; run: log: (pid 960) 7s
 ```

+As a demonstration, the first line of the previous example can be interpreted as follows:

+- `Nginx` is the process name.
+- `972` is the process identifier.
+- NGINX has been running for 7 seconds (`7s`).
+- `log` indicates a [svlogd logging process](https://manpages.ubuntu.com/manpages/bionic/man8/svlogd.8.html) attached to the preceding process.
+- `971` is the process identifier for the logging process.
+- The logging process has been running for 7 seconds (`7s`).

 ## Tail process logs